Optimality of Non-Adaptive Algorithms in Online Submodular Welfare Maximization with Stochastic Outcomes

-We generalize the problem of online submodular welfare maximization to incorporate a variety of new elements arising from reusability, stochastic rewards, combinatorial actions and similar features that have received significant attention in recent years.
-For our general formulation, we show that a non-adaptive Greedy algorithm achieves the highest possible competitive ratio against an adaptive offline benchmark in the adversarial arrival model and in the unknown IID stochastic arrival model.
-In addition to generalizing several previous results, this shows that, in general, adaptivity to stochastic rewards (and similar features) offers no theoretical (worst-case) benefits.
+\ABSTRACT{ We generalize the problem of online submodular welfare maximization to incorporate various stochastic elements that have gained significant attention in recent years.
+We show that a non-adaptive Greedy algorithm, which is oblivious to the realization of these stochastic elements, achieves the best possible competitive ratio among all polynomial-time algorithms, including adaptive ones, unless NP$=$RP.
+This result holds even when the objective function is not submodular but instead satisfies the weaker submodular order property.
+Our results unify and strengthen existing competitive ratio bounds across well-studied settings and diverse arrival models, showing that, in general, adaptivity to stochastic elements offers no advantage in terms of competitive ratio.

+To establish these results, we introduce a technique that lifts known results from the deterministic setting to the generalized stochastic setting.
+The technique has broad applicability, enabling us to show that, in certain special cases, non-adaptive Greedy-like algorithms outperform the Greedy algorithm and achieve the optimal competitive ratio.
+We also apply the technique in reverse to derive new upper bounds on the performance of Greedy-like algorithms in deterministic settings by leveraging upper bounds on the performance of non-adaptive algorithms in stochastic settings.

 }